pysysops/assessment-js/README.md

 ```
 make vagrant
 ```
+You will (eventually) get curl request output.
+Visit http://localhost:8090 to see Jenkins in action.

 ## Run the project
 There are 2 ways to run the project, by running `make` you can see: